michael-nix/Digital-Filters-and-Estimation/Estimation/Estimating Centripetal Acceleration.md

 \end{aligned}
 ```

-Gives us $\mathbf{x}_e$ as our corrected estimate of the car’s state in this time step, and $\mathbf{P}_e$ the covariance matrix for its uncertainties.
+Gives us $\mathbf{x}_e$ as our corrected estimate of the car's state in this time step, and $\mathbf{P}_e$ the covariance matrix for its uncertainties.
 The only thing outstanding to make this possible is to figure out what the uncertainties / covariance for our process and measurements are.
-And in order to get a handle of that, we’ll have to go through a simplified analysis to better understand how various predictions and measurements are combined to create estimates.
+And in order to get a handle of that, we'll have to go through a simplified analysis to better understand how various predictions and measurements are combined to create estimates.

 ## Simplified Analysis

 In order to design process or measurement uncertainty models, we first need to understand how, based on our state and measurement prediction models fuse to inform our estimates.
-Since we’re effectively collecting seven measurements (GPS speed, angular velocity vector, acceleration vector), a full analysis will require us to invert a 7x7 matrix which is untenable by hand.
-However, if we simplify things, reducing vectors to scalars where appropriate, we’ll only need to invert a 3x3 matrix, which is relatively straightforward to do by hand.
+Since we're effectively collecting seven measurements (GPS speed, angular velocity vector, acceleration vector), a full analysis will require us to invert a 7x7 matrix which is untenable by hand.
+However, if we simplify things, reducing vectors to scalars where appropriate, we'll only need to invert a 3x3 matrix, which is relatively straightforward to do by hand.

 We start with our simplified state transition model, $\mathbf{F}$: